creachadair/tomledit/README.md

 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=yellowgreen)](https://pkg.go.dev/github.com/creachadair/tomledit)

-This repository a Go library to parse and manipulate the syntactic structure of TOML documents.
+This repository defines a Go library to parse and manipulate the syntactic structure of TOML documents.
 Unlike other TOML libraries, this one does not convert values into Go data structures (for that I recommend [github.com/BurntSushi/toml][toml]).
 However, it does preserve the complete structure of its input, including comments, allowing a TOML document to be read, manipulated, and written back out without loss.

 This library is intended to implement the [TOML v1.0.0][spec] specification.